 Either of which I could regard as thoughtful advice or a demand for change.

-Rolf Rykken Premium Member about 5 years ago
+Rolf Rykken Premium Member over 5 years ago

 Big news for my local newspaper, The Washington Post.
 Nancy is returning!
 In the color Sunday comics section, there is a small-print note over Knight Life that Keith Knight is no longer creating his strip and the Post will replace it with Nancy!